terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 Sign and broadcast? (y/N)
 ```

-Asuming you've used an address from your bitcoind wallet you can choose `y`, otherwise copy the unsigned hex and go sign it somehow (Unowallet, w/e).
+Asuming you've used an address from your unobtaniumd wallet you can choose `y`, otherwise copy the unsigned hex and go sign it somehow (Unowallet, w/e).

 And the result:
 ```